BinaryResearch/centrifuge-toolkit/README.md

 [+] High entropy data found in Cluster 1
-    Wasserstein distance to reference: 0.48854199218749983 [*] This distance suggests the data in this cluster is either
+    Wasserstein distance to reference: 0.48854199218749983 [*] This distance suggests the data in this cluster could be
     a) encrypted
-    b) compressed via LZMA with maximum compression level.
+    b) compressed via LZMA with maximum compression level
+    c) something else that is random or close to random.
  ```

 ## Data Visualization